farisabundev/pokedex-farisabun/README.md

 # Pokedex by Farisabun

 This app show a list of Pokemon and filter them by their types.
 This app uses data from [pokeapi](https://pokeapi.co/).
+You can check the demo [here](https://pokedex-farisabun.herokuapp.com/).

 ## Build Setup
 In the project directory, you can run: